Understanding Gu Syndrome: CIRS and Its Impact on Chronic Health Issues

 • Hire a company that specializes in finding hidden leaks using thermal imaging cameras, such as American Leak Detection.
 These services are often covered by insurance.

 • Visual inspection.
 Look in your attic or crawl spaces for signs of water such as staining or compressed insulation.
-Examine your walls for areas with peeling, cracking, bubbling or discoloration.
+Examine your walls and exposed beams in storage areas, basements and attics for visible rot or discoloration.
+Examine walls and cabinets for areas with peeling, cracking, bubbling or discoloration.

 • Monitor your appliances that use water.
 For example, your refrigerator can have a leaking water line, or an issue that is causing ice to form.
 Front-loading washing machines are prone to moisture buildup in the gaskets.

-• Invest in a moisture meter that will tell you if your walls and floors are damp.
-This is often a sign of a plumbing issue or water leaking in from outside.
+• Invest in a moisture meter to help assess the moisture content in your home's building materials.
+Abnormally high moisture in materials such a drywall indicates water intrusion from a hidden plumbing issue or penetration from outside.
 Our favorite moisture meter is from Klein Tools.

 Assess the toxins